5 Signs Your Kids Might Have Poor Vision

 When a child has trouble focusing up close, they may get frustrated with reading and doing homework and avoid these activities altogether.
 But it’s not just about things that are up close.
 Vision problems could also be the cause if they are avoiding activities that require distance vision, like sports.

-4. Speculation from teachers that your child might be hyperactive
+4. Speculation that your child might be hyperactive

 5. Exhibits unusual behaviors